 As a quick note, you’ll find there are actually two ways of drawing up a cash flow statement, either with the direct method or the indirect method.
-The direct method looks solely at cash inflows from sales and cash outflows from expenses.
+The direct method looks solely at cash inflows from sales and cash outflows from business expenses.
 The indirect method starts with the net income in the operating activities then adds and subtracts all other operating activities.

 Different accounting professionals and different accounting software will typically have a default method used.
 As a business owner, it’s not extremely important to understand the nuances, however, the indirect method is generally easier to implement and provides useful insights into your net income.